-The 4th IAAASS will be held in the Sardegna Ricerche Research Park and the participants will be hosted in the close by Hotel Flamingo, located in Santa Margherita di Pula in the southern coast of Sardinia.
+The 5th IAAASS will be held in the Sardegna Ricerche Research Park and the participants will be hosted in the near-by Hotel Flamingo, located in Santa Margherita di Pula in the southern coast of Sardinia.
 The Research Park is located in an area of 160 hectares immersed in a natural park at the foot of the Sulcis mountain range.
 The Hotel consists of a central building and a number of small villas situated throughout a private park.
 Each room is elegantly decorated and has its own terrace.
 Access to a private beach with deckchairs is free of charge to participants.

 A transfer service between the two locations will be provided by the conference.